opensource111111/tekken-8-mod-manager/docs/manual.md

    - Enabled = Filenames not ending with "-x"
    - Disabled = Filenames ending with "-x"

+- Please read the mod creators instruction on install there mod.
+The mod need to have its own separate folder.
+By doing this you can enable/disable mods indefinitely.

 <p>&nbsp;</p>

-### Files_and_Folders
+### Files and Folders

 - Recommended starting folders to create are ~mods, mods and logicmods.
 To keep things organized, I recommend to have a separate folders for each mod.
-By doing this you can turn on/off mods separately but that's up to you.
+By doing this you can turn on/off mods separately.

    examples:

   ![e.g](assets/instructions/recommended.png)

    - 1.1 - Inside a mod folder.
-The profile folder is created at startup or by pressing the refresh button on the mainmenu bar.
+The profile folder is created at startup or by pressing the refresh button on the main menu bar.
       ![e.g](assets/manual/file_folders/mod.png)

    - 1.2 - Inside a profile folder located inside each mod folder.
 Add your image files inside here.
 The file type(.png, .jpg/jpeg, .bmp, .webp).
 The image file can be named want ever you want.

    ![e.g](assets/manual/file_folders/profile.png)

    You add as many images as you want.
 In the detail panel hover over the image and use the scroll wheel to scroll through the images.

    ![e.g](assets/manual/ui/thumbnail.gif)